 Only authorized projects and programs will be considered for funding.
-Current as of 02/15/2023.
-Subject to change pending release of FY2024 guidance by Senate Appropriations Committee.

 - \$922,000 for the Corps of Engineers for work on a small boat harbor that is part of the Great Lakes Navigation System. - \$250,000 for the Corps of Engineers for work on a hydroelectric dam associated with a major river system.